Exercising at home? We’ve rounded up over 20 home workouts, from online gym classes to free streaming workouts and fitness apps

 Absolute Cycle: Spinning has taken over the fitness scene in Singapore, and Absolute Cycle is one of the top spinning studios here (they’re the largest Rhythm Cycling Studio in Asia).
-With gyms closed, they’ve moved all their spinning classes online and have even offered their spin bikes up for rental – great if you’re not really looking to commit to buying a spin bike!
 If you’re looking for more info on spin bike rentals, jump to this section.

 Barry’s Bootcamp: The popular global HIIT gym (which includes a location right here in Singapore), has a virtual red room you can set up at home where you can stream Barry’s At-Home group gym classes.

 Bolly Dancing has been offering specialist classes for all ages, fitness levels and dance experience here in Singapore since 2008, with Bollywood dance moves straight from Mumbai!
 They’re offering virtual Bolly Dazz Fitness, Zumba Fitness and various other gym classes for just $8 each, all bookable via app or their website.